-- 1. The shared Sixth Form Centre is a safe space for all, a respectful and purposeful place to work, learn and socialise. - 2.
-It is a professional space, which should be reflected in all our interactions.
+- The shared Sixth Form Centre is a safe space for all, a respectful and purposeful place to work, learn and socialise. - It is a professional space, which should be reflected in all our interactions.

-To fulfil these Aims, we undertake the following actions:
+1.2.3 To fulfil these Aims, we undertake the following actions:

-- 1. We look out for others, their wellbeing, happiness and safety - 2.
-We listen to each other with consideration and talk to each other politely and calmly, only speaking well of others, and treating all with kindness and compassion - 3.
-We use technology with care; we do not use or take images of any student without permission - 4.
-As the senior ambassadors for our schools: - > we will be smart and presentable - we will be community-minded and work together - 5.
-We will take as good care of the physical building, its fixtures and fittings, as we do of each other.

-A separate Staff Code of Conduct Policy details the expected behaviour of all members of staff.
+- We look out for others, their wellbeing, happiness and safety - We listen to each other with consideration and talk to each other politely and calmly, only speaking well of others, and treating all with kindness and compassion - We use technology with care; we do not use or take images of any student without permission - As the senior ambassadors for our schools: - we will be smart and presentable - we will be community-minded and work together - We will take as good care of the physical building, its fixtures and fittings, as we do of each other. - 1.2.4 A separate Staff Code of Conduct Policy details the expected behaviour of all members of staff.

-6.2 Mobile phones and device
+6.3 Mobile phones and devices